Evaluating LLMs on Sequential API Call Through Automated Test Generation: Approach

-Let $S= (s_1, s_2, \ldots, s_n)$ denote the set of all program states, where each $s_j$ corresponds to its respective $j$-th state.
+We begin by formally defining the problem.
+An LLM under test is asked to solve a state-dependent code generation task.
+More specifically, let $S= (s_1, s_2, \ldots, s_n)$ denote the set of all program states, where each $s_j$ corresponds to its respective $j$-th state.
 A given state may represent either observable program status (\eg, locally defined variables) or external elements (\eg, the data items stored in remote databases).
 Given the natural language instructions specifying the desired tasks for a sequence of API calls, along with documentation that defines the usages of corresponding APIs, the objective for LLMs is to generate code that is syntactically and semantically correct in performing the intended functionalities.
 The generated code should encompass a sequence of $n$ API calls $O = (o_1, o_2, \ldots, o_n)$, where $o_j$ denotes the API call at the $j$-th timestamp and can have side effects on states in $S$.

 To evaluate the capabilities of LLMs in addressing such intricate API-oriented coding tasks, we propose {\ourmethod}, an automated test case generation framework for LLMs with sequential API calls.
 The overall workflow is shown in Fig~\ref{fig:workflow}.
 At a high level, {\ourmethod} follows a reverse-generation strategy, beginning with generating valid, executable sequences of API calls of a given length (Section~\ref{section:approach:trace}).
-These traces are then used as a foundation to construct more intricate executable programs by incorporating control flows, thereby enhancing diversity and complexity.~(Section~\ref{section:approach:program}).
+These traces are then used as a foundation to construct more intricate executable programs by incorporating control flows, thereby enhancing diversity and complexity~(Section~\ref{section:approach:program}).
 Next, {\ourmethod} employs an LLM-driven multi-agent translation process (Section~\ref{section:approach:translation}) to transform these programs into human-like natural language instructions.
 To obtain test oracles for automated evaluation, {\ourmethod} executes the generated programs in a local environment and records the state transitions throughout program execution (Section~\ref{section:approach:scenario}).
 These captured transitions serve as ground truth for subsequent evaluation.
-The following sections detail the design of each aforementioned step accordingly.